 There was always a date on the calendar dedicated to baking sugar cookies.
-We sorted them out on the counter and kitchen table by type (Santa, reindeer, snowmen) and we got to eat the ones that didn’t make the perfect landing onto the wax paper.
+We sorted them out on the counter and kitchen table by type (Santa, reindeer, snowmen) and we got to eat the ones that didn’t nail the perfect landing onto the sheets of wax paper.

 My mom set aside the next evening to frost the cookies.
 It was a family event with sprinkles and frosting with all the colors of the rainbow (so there was always a Bronco theme Santa).